BitBoxSwiss/2FA-app/README.md

 ![alt tag](img/screen_start.png)

-This smartphone app is a general purpose barcode scanner with a minimalistic interface.
+This smartphone app is a general purpose barcode scanner with a minimalist interface.
 It uses the wildabeast BarcodeScanner plugin.

 For the Digital Bitbox, it is also used to verify QR codes before signing a transaction.
 This avoids handcrafted man-in-the-middle attacks on compromised computers by verifying that you are signing the correct transaction.